HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/notes-on-declarative-binary.md

 method.
 But it does take time, and there are so very many logical records in the largest image data file.

+I was able to get away with switching from working with bytes objects to memoryviews of bytes objects.
+That gave me a lot of speed, but still barely enough to work with files the size of FILE_15.

 It's not just composition of Ifs and Series and present problems with passing context.
 It's any user defined functions, too.

+The things I've chosen to do at this point are:

+- Restrict context to just the root record being passed everywhere.
+- Give the root record the ability to keep track of the current record being processed, and the root record that kicked it all off.
+- Keep If, Series, and List.
+- Make Series and List "equal", in that they can both start off a record, because I've used that at least once, and because I think I can make it work pretty well.

+Things I chose not to do:

+- Have Series take key/value pairs instead of keyword arguments.
+- Allow record functions to return a series of name/value pairs.
+The record functions are still returning one value, and the unprocessed data they haven't used.

+Places where I'm having trouble:

+- Reworking If.
+An If has no clue what record it will return, so it has no type for the parent record to be aware of, and so my type-specific approach for handling the processing of records falls apart at the If.
+I've got contradicting assumptions in this work, and they keep biting me.
+    - The type of the parent and the type of the record being processed matter.
+The parent type dictates how the record being processed gets added to the parent.
+The child type dictates what data structure (DictRecord or ListRecord) gets used to store the created values.
+And I have this constraint because I want all members of root record to be available for reference as soon as they're known (it's possible for a list or series to store the interpreted values on the side until all records are interpreted, then add them to the root record all at once.
+This prevents sibling records from inspecting each other in the root record).
+- Keeping the logic for processing records in one place.

+Add `add` operation that takes care of the type details in adding values to the root record could help.
+It can account for the type of the current record, and the type of the record that was just processed.

+These constraints with trying to keep all the elements of the root record accessible could leak into user-defined records, I thought.
+On 2nd thought though, it's true but unimportant.
+Most users will probably process some records and inspect their values programmatically, not with If.
+I built what I built to capture common patterns.